 Other, similar but less formal devices are also available to help people begin to understand what they're living with.
-Mental health quizzes and tests, while not substitutes for diagnosis, do increase understanding of both self and disorder (How To Diagnose Mental Illness).
+Mental health quizzes and tests, while not substitutes for diagnosis, do increase understanding of both self and disorder.
 Many such mental health quizzes and tests can be found on HealthyPlace.com in the following categories:

 - Bipolar disorder

 - Parenting Test - Compassion Fatigue